 If SPF burns your eyes when you sweat, avoid the sunscreen ingredient avobenzone.

-Sun exposure is not the only that that causes darkness on leg skin.
-Medications that make skin sun sensitive can also cause this.
+Sun exposure is not the only thing that causes darkness on leg skin; medications that make skin sun sensitive can also discoloration.

 Other causes of dark leg pigmentation are: